slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Paulo Coelho*
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*
-- luck and risk are siblings. they are boththe reality that every outcome in life is guided by forces other than individual effort - livro economia
-- what do you want to  know about investing that we can't know? the exact role of luck in succeful outcomes. -- robert schiller
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."
 -- Ralph Waldo Emerson*

-Unless you’re winning, life will seem unfair to you, but, bad luck is often bad planning.
+Unless you’re winning, life will seem unfair to you.
+Bad luck is often bad planning.
 If you’re sure it’s not, be positive, the pendulum will swing back your way eventually.
 There’s no magic in the world, it’s all math.
 The best things in life are born from coincidence.

 «Random» usually means that you haven’t looked long enough to see a pattern emerge. «Surprises» only happen when they didn't repeat on one's lifetime.

 > *"If you live long enough, most people will get what they deserve."
 -- Charlie Munger*

+> *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
+-- Naval Ravikant*

 > *"God is subtle but he is not malicious."
 -- Albert Einstein*